Between the Buried and Me: Musical style and influences

-On the band's cover album, The Anatomy Of, the band pays tribute to many of their diverse influences, including Sepultura, Metallica, Blind Melon, Mötley Crüe, Queen, King Crimson, Soundgarden, Faith No More, Pantera, Pink Floyd, Depeche Mode, Earth Crisis, Counting Crows, and The Smashing Pumpkins.
+On the band's cover album, The Anatomy Of, the band paid tribute to many of their diverse influences, including Sepultura, Metallica, Blind Melon, Mötley Crüe, Queen, King Crimson, Soundgarden, Faith No More, Pantera, Pink Floyd, Depeche Mode, Earth Crisis, Counting Crows, and The Smashing Pumpkins.
+Bassist Dan Briggs stated that some of the band's music pulls influence from Van Halen and Huey Lewis and the News.